-If there were, however, the UE Wonderboom would certainly fit that category.
+If there were, however, the Ultimate Ears Wonderboom would certainly fit that category.
 It’s simple to set up, will survive being bashed around, and has great sound to boot.

 The Wonderboom might be about as big as a coffee mug, but it certainly won’t break quite so easily.